NOTE: This option is available only to matriculated undergraduate students (i.e. degree candidates) in the College, and only during the academic year.

 NOTE: This deadline (end of the eleventh week) is the same as the deadline to withdraw from a course.
 The faculty encourages students who may be disappointed by their anticipated grades to consider the use of the S/F option rather than withdrawal.

 NOTE: Many health professions programs require that students report normal letter grades for all courses used to satisfy pre-requisites for admission.
-For this reason, it is important for students preparing for graduate study in the health professions to discuss their plans with a health professions adviser before making a final decision.
+For this reason, it is important for students preparing for graduate study in the health professions to discuss their plans with a health professions advisor before making a final decision.

 C. Recording and Changing a Satisfactory/Fail Grade

 Instructors turn in regular letter grades for all students.
 The Registrar records only an “S” or an “F” on the student’s record and keeps on file the letter grades as reported.
 Students who have taken a course Satisfactory/Fail but later find that this course is needed to fulfill a requirement for their major, minor, or cluster may have the grade converted.
 The student should submit a revised major/minor declaration form indicating that the course completed under the S/F option is now needed to meet a requirement.
 A petition asking for conversion of the grade should be submitted to the College Center for Advising Services.
 Students are reminded that they may not repeat a course taken under the S/F option unless the original grade earned was below a C. In cases where the course taken under the S/F option is a required part of the major, minor, cluster or degree (e.g., a student declares the S/F option for ECO 207 which is required for the Economics major), students must uncover the grade if it is a C or better, since the course cannot be repeated.
-Students may consult with an adviser in the College Center for Advising Services for further information.
+Students may consult with an advisor in the College Center for Advising Services for further information.
 (See Petitions)